Eyad al-Sarraj

-Biography
+Early life and education

 Eyad El-Sarraj was born in Beersheba, Mandatory Palestine to a Palestinian Arab Muslim family.
-His family arrived in the Gaza Strip as refugees in 1948.
+His family fled to the Gaza Strip as refugees in 1948, when he was four years old, following the creation of the State of Israel.

+In the 1970s, he pursued medical studies at the University of Alexandria in Egypt, later continuing his education in the United Kingdom.
+He graduated with a Master’s degree from the Institute of Psychiatry at King’s College London.
+Upon returning from London in 1977; he became the Gaza Strip’s first psychiatrist.

+Career

+Al-Sarah spoke out against the human rights violations and use of torture by the Palestinian Authority, which led to his arrest in 1995.

-Sarraj wrote a personal reflection in 1997 about "Why We Have Become Suicide Bombers: Understanding Palestinian Terror" in which he delineated several factors including living "under Israeli occupation."
+Al-Sarraj wrote a personal reflection in 1997 about "Why We Have Become Suicide Bombers: Understanding Palestinian Terror" in which he delineated several factors including living "under Israeli occupation."
 Among other things, he wrote, it means travel restrictions, having an undefined nationality, being asked to spy on your family, dealing with checkpoints, being belittled and seeing the prophet being humiliated.

-Sarraj was concerned about the "mental health damage caused by political oppression and challenged both Israeli and Palestinian abuses", having been imprisoned at various times by both Israel and by Yasser Arafat's Palestinian Authority.
+Al-Sarraj was concerned about the "mental health damage caused by political oppression and challenged both Israeli and Palestinian abuses", having been imprisoned at various times by both Israel and by Yasser Arafat's Palestinian Authority.

-On 29 June 2009, El-Sarraj appeared before the United Nations Fact Finding Mission on the Gaza Conflict.
+On 29 June 2009, Al-Sarraj appeared before the United Nations Fact Finding Mission on the Gaza Conflict.
 He appeared as a witness on behalf of the "Gaza Community Mental Health Programme" stating that 20% of the children in Gaza suffered from posttraumatic stress disorder (PTSD).

 The "Gaza Community Mental Health Programme" (GCMHP) was founded by al-Sarraj, and has 40 members on staff.

 El-Sarraj was President of Faculty for Israeli-Palestinian Peace International, and a member of many other health organizations.

-El-Sarraj was diagnosed with Multiple Myeloma in 2006.
-He went through Stem Cell Transplantation.
-Upon a relapse he had in 2013, he sought medical treatment at Hadassah Hospital Medical Center in Israel.
-He died on 18 December 2013.
-El-Sarraj was married to Nirmeen Kharma, with whom he had his youngest son Ali.
-He has two sons from his first marriage, Sayf and Wasseem.

 In November 1998 El Sarraj was awarded the Martin Ennals Award for Human Rights Defenders.

 El-Sarraj also received the Olof Palme Prize in 2010 for his "self-sacrificing and indefatigable struggle for common sense, reconciliation and peace between Palestine and Israel".

 "I am proud and happy to receive this prize, but I consider that the real heroes are the victims of violence, torture and war… This prize gives me hope and encourages me to continue to fight to defend those whose rights have been abused, and to work for justice and peace," El-Sarraj said after receiving the award.